Edrusb/ezmeral-df-with-ray/README.md

     ./go-ray.sh /opt/RAY head

-This will output something like the below output where you will be given the IP address to provide to other nodes to connect to:
+This will display something like the below output where you will be given the IP address to provide to other nodes to connect to (10.13.25.131 in the following examples):

     Usage stats collection is disabled.